tubbo/openishkur/db/seeds/new_york_garage.md

 ---
 name: Garage
+antecedents:
-antecedents: house
+  - house
-descendants: house, speed_garage
+descendants:
+  - house
 ---

 Around the same time that gay black people were inventing House in